Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 As an initial approach, let us assume a leading order expansion in $\sigma^2$.
 Even though the Rossby number is small as well, we will consider a single scale expansion in $\sigma^2$ for the variables:

-In order to make the approximation from rsE to EB, the buoyancy was required to be small.
-This means the buoyancy does not contribute in the leading order expansion.
+The buoyancy does not contribute in the leading order expansion, since the stratification parameter is required to satisfy $\mathfrak{s} \ll 1$ for the Boussinesq approximation.
+Also note that the data vector fields $\boldsymbol \xi_{3i}$ are expanded in the same way as the velocity itself.
+No assumptions are made about the size of the data vector fields.
 Upon substituting \eqref{exp:leadingorder} into \eqref{eq:ltEB}, the vertical velocity equation at leading order implies hydrostatic balance

 and the dynamic boundary condition \eqref{bc:dynamic} implies that the leading order pressure is equal to the leading order free surface elevation.